Panmure railway station, Auckland: Bus-train interchange

 In October 2011, work began on the AMETI project, with the replacement of the Mountain Road bridge, immediately north of the station.
 AMETI is a $1.5-billion initiative designed to reduce congestion and improve public transport in Auckland's eastern suburbs.
 In May 2012, construction of a pedestrian plaza over part of the platforms and an adjacent bus station with dedicated bus lanes began.
 The plaza and bus station were opened in January 2014.
 The new plaza provides access from the carpark and bus stop to both platforms via escalators and stairs.

 In 2018, the station was the fifth busiest in Auckland, with 3,700 passenger boardings daily.

 The station was temporarily closed between March 2023 and January 2024 due to Stage 2 of the Rail Network Rebuild.
 During this time, AT HOP faregates and a bus driver rest area were installed in the primary station building.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates Eastern Line suburban services between Britomart and Manukau via Panmure.
-The basic weekday off-peak timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates East West Line suburban services between Swanson and Manukau via Panmure.